 Aim for narrower frame widths (around 140 mm) if you have a narrow face.
 Otherwise, the glasses will look too big on your face and may even slip.

-Disclaimer: These recommendations come from my experience, and I don’t guarantee that the sunglasses with these dimensions will fit you.
+Disclaimer: These recommendations are based on my experience, and I don’t guarantee that sunglasses with these dimensions will fit you.
 Every pair of sunglasses has a different shape, influencing how well they fit.
 Therefore, it is always better to try them in person.

 Adjustability